zyth0s/SciAlgs.jl/README.md

 [![Coveralls](https://coveralls.io/repos/github/zyth0s/SciAlgs.jl/badge.svg?branch=master)](https://coveralls.io/github/zyth0s/SciAlgs.jl?branch=master)

 SciAlgs contains a set of common scientific algorithms written in a 21st century high-level programming language.
 Ideally it would be like a Numerical Recipes of our age.
-Acomplishing that task would be daunting,
+However, acomplishing that task would be daunting and is not necesarily the goal.

 Some of the aims would be:
 * To rewrite some old programs to avoid their obsolescence.